 Now with my first baby, I would have rushed in silently lamenting the fact that he always took short naps.
 He wasn’t able to settle himself since he needed me to rock him to sleep.
 With my second baby though, I always give her the chance to settle back down by herself.
 And it works!
 As she transitions to her next sleep cycle, she will fidget and grunt for a minute then go back to sleep.
 As a newborn, her naps are consistently two hours long.

 If you’re looking for more in-depth plan on teaching your baby to self-soothe, I highly recommend the book “The Happy Sleeper” by Heather Turgeon and Julie Wright.
-One of the techniques is called the Sleep Wave, which is the absolute perfect balance between attatchment parenting and cry-it-out techniques.
-This book is a mama-friendly, baby-friendly, science-backed, and practical guide for helping your baby sleep well at night.
+One of the techniques is called the Sleep Wave, which is the absolute perfect balance between attachment parenting and cry-it-out techniques.
+This book is a mama-friendly, baby-friendly, science-backed, and real life practical guide for helping your baby sleep well.
 A friend of mine recommended it to me, and I’m passing on the favor!

 Action Step: Invest in a great video monitor.
 We love our Summer Infant InView 2.0 monitor!
 It’s worth it’s weight in gold and will prevent you from waking up your baby completely as she transitions in-between sleep cycles.
 When your baby starts to fidget and fuss, give her a few minutes before going in to soothe her.

 Baby Sleep Mistake #5: Letting Baby Sleep Too Long in Daytime

 Once you finally get your baby to sleep, it seems so right to just let her sleep as long as she wants to.
 Never wake a sleeping baby and all that, right?
 In the daytime, though, you set the schedule for when your baby naps and eats.
 For newborns you’ll generally be on a three-hour schedule.
 I follow the EASY routine, and it works great!